Vasyl Horbal: Political career

-In 1993-2002 he worked for various banks in Kyiv and since 1996 as a director of Ukrgasbank.
 In 2002-2010 Horbal was a member of Verkhovna Rada representing the Party of Regions.

 In 2008 he unsuccessfully ran for the mayor of Kyiv.

 In April 2010 Horbal was appointed Governor of Lviv Oblast.
 After being appointed as a governor Horbal was supposed to terminated his parliamentary duty, but instead even though he physically was in Lviv, his card voted on several issues in parliament including the so-called Kharkiv Pact.
 After a secret ballot in which 66 deputies of the Lviv Oblast Council expressed their no-confidence in the Governor, President Viktor Yanukovych dismissed Horbal in December 2010.
+In the 2012 Ukrainian parliamentary election, he attempted to run again for the Verkhovna Rada as a self-nominated candidate for constituency No. 221 (Kyiv), but lost to Leonid Yemets.